On the Dating of Golf Societies

 Bruntsfield Link’s date of 1761 is a traditional date.
 The club minutes of 1790 state that the club had been in existence for thirty years and the centenary celebration was held in 1861.
 The arrival of Thomas Comb at Golfhall is the most likely stimulus for the Club's creation.
 Edinburgh was a city of almost 60,000 by 1755, which means that Bruntsfield Links would have had the largest number of golfers living within walking distance of the course.

 Clapcott dismissed Royal Blackheath’s date of 1608, as it would be no more than any other meeting of Scottish golfers of the time.
-There is no definite support for the date but it is probably derived from an anecdote of Prince Henry playing golf at Greenwich.
+There is no definite support for the date but it is probably derived from an anecdote of Prince Henry playing golf thought to be at Greenwich, but more likely at Richmond.
 The first written record of Blackheath is a bar bill for 55 members in the Chocolate House of Blackheath in 1787, though they had a golf prize from 1766, which is the date Clapcott took.

 Mysteriously, Royal Musselburgh is missing from Clapcott’s list though the existence of a local golf club in 1760 is reported later by the Inveresk Minister.
 The Club is now credited with the date of its Cup, 1774, the oldest golf cup in the world.
 The number of players in Musselburgh may well have been fewer than Edinburgh, but many prominent early golfers are known in East Lothian.
 They may have been a decade or so behind the city folks, but no less active, and Musselburgh Links is the oldest extant course of four of these clubs.

 Overall what it tells us is that during the second quarter of the 18th century, golf groups began forming, some as Freemasons.
-Over the next 50 years, competitions began to be held; captains were elected; and rules were written.
+As golf was associated with Jacobite royalty, they were not keen to publicise or document their existence Over the next 50 years, competitions began to be held; captains were elected; and rules were written.
 Golf clubs developed distinct identities.
 By the end of the century, all the clubs were recruiting non-masons, as formally recorded at Blackheath in 1789.

 If we may now improve on Charles Clapcott’s observation, it is clear that these six oldest golf clubs are the oldest six clubs in the world, but the order of their seniority will always be somewhat arbitrary, as they co-existed for half a century with each achieving different golf club milestones at different dates.